AdobeDocs/commerce-merchant-services.en/help/quick-checkout/checkout-adobe-commerce.md

 If you encounter issues when you place an order as an existing Adobe Commerce user, see the [Troubleshoot Quick Checkout issues](https://experienceleague.adobe.com/docs/commerce-knowledge-base/kb/troubleshooting/miscellaneous/quick-checkout-issues.html) article in the Adobe Commerce Help Center.

+### Automatic login

+It is possible to configure an automatic login for [!DNL Quick Checkout] users.
+You can enable a configuration to automatically login a user during checkout.

+1. On the _Admin_ sidebar, navigate to **Stores** > **Configuration** > **Checkout** to access the general Checkout Admin config page.
+1. In the _Service Settings_ section for [!DNL Quick Checkout], provide all details required to setup automatic login.

+See [[!DNL Quick Checkout] configure service settings](../quick-checkout/onboarding.md#configure-service-settings) topic for more information.

+>[!NOTE]
+>
+> First time login when **automatic login** is enabled requires consent from the user to authorize it by accepting a pop-up window.

 ## New [!DNL Bolt] account

 If no [!DNL Bolt] account is found, shoppers continue with their default out-of-the-box Adobe Commerce checkout and the shopper selects all necessary details from their saved information to place the order: